kusho-co/kusho-cli/README.md

 npm link
 ```

-After linking, you can use the clean `kusho` command syntax throughout your terminal.
+After linking, you can use the `kusho` command syntax throughout your terminal.

 ## Workflow